 Contractions coming fast and hard at 2:30 am.
 Time to check again.
 What is the magical dilation number?
 For those following along at home, and who don’t know the mechanics of birth: you want to get to like10cm- that’s how wide you have to open your lady portal before your body switches gears and starts pushing the fetus out.
 Last we checked we were at two, remember.
 And it’s only been about two hours, but oh have they been thunderous!
 Essentially we need some good news here, for morale.
 Kristen is going for a 6.
 I’m betting 3 or 4, way lower than I think but I don’t want her to be disappointed.

 We’re on the bed, the three of us.
 Kristen the midwife is tooling around in there, and she looks happy.
 It’s good news but she doesn’t want to give us a number too early.
 Probably three seconds of tension and suspense that last eons.
 The coolest moment of the night.
 Oh right, this is when we high fived.
 9 centimeters.
-Oh, yeah, my wife rocked the labor.
+Oh, yeah, she rocked the labor.
 All hail your homebirth goddess!
 All tremble like her quivering lower lip!

 I call her mom, who brags of a similar feat when Kristen was born.
 We knew, in fact, that a long line of babies in her blood circle arrived early and through short labors.
 Apparently Kristen was following suit.
 “Joy,” (that’s her name, mom) “we’re gonna get the pushing started soon.
 When the baby crowns, I’m gonna call you, and just lay the phone down so you can hear.”
 The hoooooooooooooo-ing doesn’t quite reach the eardrums of our upstairs neighbors, but it manages to make it to Tennessee.
 I call my mom as well, in heaven, if that’s where she is.
 Somewhere, she’s with me, and she’s very psyched for me.
 I begin to get the sense she’s pulling some strings for me.
 She always did so many things to make my life go smoothly.
 Thanks Mom.